stephenrocksolid/gts-shop-scheduler/docs/features/recurring-events/api.md

 - `data-recurrence-original-start` - ISO datetime for the occurrence start
 - `data-parent-row-id` - Reference to the parent row for JS manipulation

+**Load-More Behavior:**

-If more occurrences exist beyond the requested count, a "Show 5 more" button row is included.
+- For forever series, a "Show 5 more" button is always displayed until the maximum count (200) is reached
+- Users can repeatedly click "Show more" to incrementally load additional occurrences
+- This avoids loading hundreds of occurrences at once while still allowing deep exploration

 **Error Responses:**